Back Home (Westlife album): Background

 The track listing for the album was released on the band's official website on 3 October 2007, with track-by-track videos by the band.
 The release date of the album was brought forward to 5 November 2007 from the initial 12 November 2007.
 The album contains a collection of brand new tracks along with a few covers.
 The cover songs on the album are "Have You Ever?", a Diane Warren penned ballad previously recorded by Brandy, and "I'm Already There", a song recorded by Lonestar.

 The first single from the album is a cover of the ballad "Home", originally by Michael Bublé, and was released on 29 October 2007 The song debuted at number three on the UK Singles Chart.
 "Us Against the World", an original song dedicated to Westlife fans worldwide, was released as the band's second single on 3 March 2008 in the UK and Ireland.
 Meanwhile, "Something Right", which is an original up-tempo song, was released as the third single in Asia and Europe.
-When Westlife announced the release date for the album, the Spice Girls immediately withdrew from the chart battle and delayed their Greatest Hits album release by a week to 12 November 2007.
-Westlife and the Spice Girls were then engaged in a war of words where each accused the other party of avoiding each other's release.
-The Spice Girls claimed that their album was to be released on 12 November 2007 and that this has always been the case.
-However, music retailers revealed that the Spice Girls' album was initially marked with a 5 November 2007 release date.

 An accompanying DVD was released on the week of the album's release.
 It featured backstage footage of the group, Up Close and Personal segments, and the music videos of "Home", "You Raise Me Up", "When You Tell Me That You Love Me", "Amazing" and "The Rose".
 The DVD was available exclusively at Woolworths.
 It charted at number one on the UK Visuals Chart and was certified Platinum.